Tailnet lock white paper

 Disablement secrets

-Disabling tailnet lock is a security-relevant operation — if the disablement procedure lacked authorization checks, a compromised control plane could trivially disable tailnet lock (and all its protections) to attack a tailnet as before.
-To avoid this, use of a disablement secret is required to globally disable tailnet lock.
+Disabling tailnet lock must require authorization — if the disablement procedure lacked authorization checks, a compromised control plane could trivially disable tailnet lock (and all its protections) to attack a tailnet.
+To avoid this, the use of a disablement secret is required to globally disable tailnet lock.

 Disablement secrets are long passwords generated during the process of enabling tailnet lock.
 Multiple disablement secrets can be generated.
 Argon2 is used as a key derivation function (KDF).